Assignment 3 (constraints)

 Column Level Constraint

-Written along with the column definition
+Written directly alongside the column definition

 Table Level Constraint

-Written separately after column definitions
+Written separately after all column definitions — used when a constraint spans multiple columns

-NULL Constraint
+NOT NULL

 sql